-Warsaw, Poland – The Polish government has filed a formal complaint to the European Court of Justice (ECJ), the EU’s top court, to challenge the controversial copyright reform adopted by the EU in April, Reuters reported on Friday.
+Warsaw, Poland – The Polish government has filed a formal complaint to the European Court of Justice (ECJ), the EU’s top court, to challenge the controversial copyright reform adopted by the EU in April over fears of censorship, Reuters reported on Friday.

 A “fair compensation” for the EU’s creative industries